suitangi/YTShortsToVids/README.md

 ```

 ##### Downloading zipped file:
-You can download a zipped version [here](https://github.com/suitangi/YTShortsToVids/releases/download/Zip/YTShorts2Vids-chrome-extension.zip).
+You can download the latest zipped version [here](https://github.com/suitangi/YTShortsToVids/releases/download/1.0.1/YTShorts2Vids-chrome-extension1.0.1.zip).
 Then unzip it wherever you like.

 #### Installation